By Steve Beauregard

-From poker prince to pariah – so goes the card career journey of one Chris “Jesus” Ferguson.
+From poker prince to pariah and back to champion – so goes the card career journey of one Chris “Jesus” Ferguson.

-Jesus, (as he’s known in poker circles for his long locks), became one of the more well-known faces of poker, during the poker boom of the early to late 2000’s.
+Jesus, (as he’s nicknamed due to his long locks), became one of the more well-known faces of poker, during the poker boom of the early to late 2000’s.
 Between his flat-rimmed black hat, his long hair, his beard, sunglasses and his deliberate, quiet demeanor at the table when involved in a hand, Ferguson created an intriguing opposite from the louder obnoxious Phil Hellmuths and Mike Matasows.

 A self-described computer nerd, Ferguson grew up in Los Angeles and later attended UCLA for a zillion years.
 Actually, it was 18 years.
 Basically the guy is a multi-millionaire, a computer and math genius, a poker champ, talented dancer, and somehow was able to stay in college for 18 years.

 Yeah, I hate him too.

 He honed his poker chops both in early poker internet sites (free sites, where you didn’t play for money), and in low limit stud and hold’em games in Southern California and Las Vegas.